Rear view of a vehicle shipping carrier truck as it travels cross-country through a remote, forested part of the country.

 Let’s say you’re moving to L.A. in the fall and you need someone to schlep your vehicle across the country.
 How do you find the best company to do the job?

-If you Google, “ship my car to L.A.'' you're going to get a lot of hits.
+If you Google “ship my car to L.A.,'' you're going to get a lot of hits.
 But you don’t necessarily want to go with the first company that appears on the list.
 In fact, many of the top hits may be brokers rather than actual carriers.
 What’s the difference?

 So which is better?
 That depends on what you want.

-3. Pick a reliable company
+3. Pick a Reliable Car Shipping Company.

 Here are a few things to look for when picking out a reliable car shipping company.